CaryLandholt/AngularFun/README.md

 	<script data-main="/scripts/main.js" src="/scripts/libs/require.js"></script>
 <% } %>
 ```

+### Take 4
+Inspired by [tardyp](https://github.com/tardyp) and his [grunt-requiregen](https://github.com/tardyp/grunt-requiregen) plugin - what if we didn't have to do anything?

+So that's actually where we are.
+The shim file from [Take 3](#take-3) is built for you.

+Whew!

 ### Give and Take
 After many iterations it now feels right.
 All [comments and questions](https://github.com/CaryLandholt/AngularFun/issues) and [Pull Requests](https://github.com/CaryLandholt/AngularFun/pulls) are always welcome.
 I respond to all.